 Minor because: It was verified that the SSC could perform its safety function through additional test results, calculations, or evaluations.

--than-minor if: A test configuration or test setup was changed to successfully pass the test but did not envelop the original design requirements.
+More-than-minor if: A test configuration or test setup was changed to successfully pass the test but did not envelop the original design requirements.

 -or-